-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 EU scrutiny

-But a senior EU official told this website that EU justice commissioner Vera Joureva and its vice-president Frans Timmermans have mobilised their staff to conduct informal scrutiny of the situation in the island state.
+But a senior EU official told this website that the EU's justice commissioner, Vera Joureva, and the commission vice-president, Frans Timmermans, have mobilised their staff to conduct informal monitoring of the situation in the island state.

 "They decided to keep the process below the level of [Jean-Claude] Juncker [the commission president]," the EU source said.

-"The thinking behind this is that the EU should focus on Hungary and Poland, because it cannot fight on too many fronts at the same time," the official added.
+"The thinking was that the EU should focus on Hungary and Poland, because it cannot fight on too many fronts at the same time," he added.

-"The EU cannot afford to have rule-of-law crises popping up everywhere," he said, amid concern that anti-EU parties could use that as ammunition in next year's European parliament elections.
+"The EU cannot afford to have rule-of-law crises everywhere," he said, amid concern that eurosceptic forces could use that as ammunition in European Parliament elections in May.

-The softly-softly approach on Valetta might make sense in terms of EU politics.
+The softly-softly approach might make sense in terms of EU politics.

-But for some, letting miscreant member states off the hook undermines the bloc's credibility as a reformer outside its borders.
+But for some, letting people like Muscat off the hook undermines the bloc's credibility as a reformer outside its borders.

-"In Pristina, the question every young person asked me: 'Why is Malta a member of the EU no matter how corrupt and dangerous it is, while Kosovo is kept out no matter how well it behaves?'," Matthew Caruana Galizia, Daphne's son, who is also an investigative journalist, said on Monday from Kosovo.
+"In Pristina, the question every young person asked me: 'Why is Malta a member of the EU no matter how corrupt and dangerous it is, while Kosovo is kept out no matter how well it behaves?'," Matthew Caruana Galizia, Daphne's son, who is also a journalist, said on Monday after visiting Kosovo.

 "For member states, it is all carrots and no sticks," he said.